ivochvojka/Notino/README.md

-# Notino
+# Notino interview project

-Notino interview project
+The application shows list of Notino products.